top of page

 Created by Treaty Council in partnership with Land Governance experts Land Equity International.

-The ALUR has made it possible for all first nation allodial land owners restricted by current Native Title laws, to now legally lease and approve land permits on Indigenous sovereign lands.
+The ALUR has made it possible for all First Nation allodial land owners restricted by current Native Title laws, to legally lease and approve land permits on Indigenous sovereign lands.

 The Wymarra family & their plans for Utingu Province Have been heavily supported by the Treaty Council.

-Treaty Council is the central commission for international economic assistance to all First Nation Sovereign Allodial Land owners.
+The Treaty Council is the central commission for international economic assistance to all First Nation Sovereign Allodial Landowners.

 https://www.treaty-council.com

-While Land Equity International provide land tenure and land Governance support for First Nation Land owners.
+Land Equity International provide land tenure and land Governance support for First Nation Landowners.

 https://www.landequity.com.au